visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LCS_operator.rst

     Create seeds at the nodes of a user-defined rectilinear grid.
 Parameters
     are:

-    * Resolution - Three cartesian values separated with a space defining the number of samples in each dimension.
+    * Resolution - Three space-separated values defining the number of samples in each dimension.
     * Data extents - Specify the starting and ending extents, using either the native mesh's extents (Full) or user-defined extents (Subset).